 Kevin Cornea makes content for Effct.
-In 2014, him and a few of his friends started a YouTube channel called Treesicle that eventually amassed over 700,000 subscribers and 90 million channel views.
+In 2014, he and a few friends started a YouTube channel called Treesicle that eventually amassed over 700,000 subscribers and 90 million channel views.
 After learning about Effective Altruism in 2016, Kevin now is doing his best to use the skills he’s learned to do the most good possible.
 That's what Effct his work with Effct is all about.

 Elizabeth serves as advisor for Effct.
 Her current work focuses on developing stakeholder engagement and collaboration strategies for both non-profit and for-profit organizations.
 She has served as a prosecuting attorney for the federal government, in-house counsel for a privacy technology company and a congressional staffer for the late Senator Ted Kennedy of Massachusetts.
 Liz also created a special events and logistics company, which focused on corporate and nonprofit clients participating in the 2008 Democratic National Convention in Denver.